jeevanbhatta/causal_inference/DATA_TRANSFORMATION_SUMMARY.md

-# Data Transformation Summary: GlobalProtestTracker → GlobalProtestTracker_with_outcomes
+# Data Transformation Summary

 ## Overview
-The dataset was transformed from the raw `GlobalProtestTracker.csv` (328 protests) to the processed `GlobalProtestTracker_with_outcomes.csv` (329 protests) by adding 5 new engineered features for causal inference analysis.
+The dataset was transformed from the raw `GlobalProtestTracker.csv` to the processed `GlobalProtestTracker_with_outcomes.csv` by adding 5 new engineered features for causal inference analysis.

 ## Changes Made